bryantjandra/hemlock/README.md

 Hemlock is a custom-built application designed to streamline the management of bookings, rooms, and guests at "Sierra," a fictional boutique hotel.
 This internal platform provides hotel employees a robust interface for handling daily operations, including guest check-ins, room management, and real-time analytics via a dynamic dashboard.

-Explore the live application at: [Hemlock Hotel](https://hemlock-hotel.netlify.app/).
+Explore the live application at: [Hemlock Hotel](https://hemlock-hotel.netlify.app/), Note &rarr; Click on "Upload ALL" or "Upload bookings ONLY" to view the daily agenda!

 ## Features